craigbarnes/dte/docs/dterc.md

 ### **toggle** [**-gv**] _option_ [_values_]...

-Toggle _option_.
-If list of _values_ is not given then the option must be either boolean or enum.
+Toggle _option_ between several _values_.

+If no _values_ are specified and the [option][options] is of enum or boolean type, toggle between all enumerated values.
+If _option_ has both [local and global][common options] values then the local value is toggled, by default.

 `-g`
-:   toggle global option instead of local
+:   Toggle global values, instead of local

 `-v`
-:   display new value
+:   Display new value

-If _option_ has both local and global values then local is toggled unless `-g` is used.
+Examples:

+    toggle -v show-line-numbers
+    toggle -v display-special
+    toggle -v text-width 60 70 80

+See also: [`set`] command.

 ### **show** [**-c**] _type_ [_key_]